DaveTrev/bark-and-stride/README.md

 used unordered lists to create image gallery, tried to use text decortation:none, barking up the wrong tree, googled removing bullet points used ul style= liststlye:none; to remove. if i could figure out how to remove i had planned to change gallery around DIVS

+For the purpose of the project, I am going to direct the submit button to the code insitute web page